kasjames99/nginx-2420/README3.md

 This reloads nginx to update the reverse proxy block.

-Download the backend server file from  sftp, put hello-server
+# Testing the server

+1) Ensure the backend service is running using '